Knetic/presilo/README.md

 Generates (and updates) code for data models from a [JSON schema](http://json-schema.org/).
 Works for Go, C#, Java, Python, Lua, SQL, and Ruby.

-Presilo is Esperanto for "printing press".
+Presilo is Esperanto for "printing press", because presilo makes it trivial to "reprint" the same content in different languages.

 Why do I want this?
 ====